thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 Contains all the functions used in the project that are not related to initialization or the experiment setup.

-The `input_volt/interactive_iv` functions essentially do the same thing: both create voltage pulses based on parameters such as 'on' and 'off' voltages among others.
+The `interactive_iv` function creates voltage pulses based on parameters such as _on_ and _off_ voltages among others.
-The difference is that the first function is hardcoded (for testing purposes, is now deprecated), whereas the second function is the generalised solution that works for varying number of pulses.
+When done, it concatenates all the pulses, as well as creates the resulting _time_ array.

 The `generate_wave` function is responsible for actually constructing the array for the